 • Proof of paying the residence permit fee of 25 EUR.

-Please note that once you are granted a residence permit in Montenegro, you have to notify the local police any time you leave and return to the country.
+Please note that once you are granted a residence permit in Montenegro in 2021, you have to notify the local police any time you leave and return to the country.
 Our specialists in company registration in Montenegro can help you set up a company and apply for a residence permit.

 According to the Montenegrin civil law, the residence permit can be issued for more than 90 days on the following grounds: